denyncrawford/aluxion_app/README.md

 ## Build

 > Please note that service is built with deno if you don't have deno, you can just build vite (frontend) and deliver the service as raw (Node or Deno).
-> Prebuilt binaries are given as a release for using it on any platform without dependencies.
+> Anyway, prebuilt binaries are provided as a release [here](https://github.com/denyncrawford/aluxion_app/releases/tag/0.2.0) for using the backend on any platform without dependencies or runtimes.

 ```bash
 yarn build:vite